 In DIFC, the information contained in this document is intended strictly for Professional Clients as defined under the Dubai Financial Services Authority ("DFSA") Conduct of Business Rules.
 The information contained in this document, does not constitute and should not be construed as an offer of, invitation or proposal to make an offer for, recommendation to apply for or an opinion or guidance on a financial product, service and/or strategy.
 Whilst great care has been taken to ensure that the information contained in this document is accurate, no responsibility can be accepted for any errors, mistakes or omissions or for any action taken in reliance thereon.
 You may only reproduce, circulate and use this document (or any part of it) with the consent of BlackRock.
+The information contained in this document is for information purposes only.
+It is not intended for and should not be distributed to, or relied upon by, members of the public.
 The information contained in this document, may contain statements that are not purely historical in nature but are "forward-looking statements."
 These include, amongst other things, projections, forecasts or estimates of income.
-These forward-looking statements are based upon certain assumptions, some of which are described in other relevant document, you should consult an authorised financial adviser.
+These forward-looking statements are based upon certain assumptions, some of which are described in other relevant documents or materials.
+If you do not understand the contents of this document, you should consult an authorised financial adviser.